While all skin types are unique and deserve the very best care, mature skin generally calls for more tender loving care.

 2. Simply Neck Oil

-Taking a lead from the Simply Face Oil, this neck oil is also formulated with reliable oils like hazelnut, rosehip, jojoba and helichrysum.
+Taking a lead from the Simply Face Oil, the neck oil is also formulated with soothing oils like hazelnut, rosehip, jojoba and helichrysum.

 However, this blend gets an added boost from antioxidant-rich pomegranate seed oil and ylang ylang essential oil (another powerhouse in the anti-aging department).